Buckingham Friends School Campus

 Students take an active role in caring for their campus environment and engaging in environmentally friendly practices.
 Each Friday afternoon, children in the lower school work together to clean up their playground, recover the sandbox, stack the wood used for building, put away outdoor toys, and pick up trash.
 The Stewardship Committee, composed of students in grades three through eight, organizes campus recycling and cleanup efforts.

-Institutionally, our Campus Master Plan emphasizes green building practices and seeks ways to use our woodlands as a model of environmental stewardship.
+We pride ourselves on using green building practices and seek ways to use our woodlands as a model of environmental stewardship.
 Buckingham Friends School students learn to care for their own environment and understand the effects their local actions have in the world around them.